 • Lost opportunities.
 Lack of innovation may impact the long-term profitability of your business.
 Not being able to adjust to evolving market standards (customer demand, safety regulations, quality standards) will result in lost business opportunities.

 • Lack of agility and efficiency.
-Modernization and automatization can improve the efficiency of most processes, in some cases, the efficiency growth reaches 50%.
+Modernization and automatization can improve the efficiency of most processes, and in some cases, efficiency growth reaches 50%.

 • Brand reputation.
 Nobody likes outdated software.
 It lags, it crashes, it looks bad.
 Poorly performing software may damage your brand reputation.